HM Land Registry: Privatisation plans

-On 23 January 2014, the Government issued a public consultation on its proposal to create a service delivery company to carry out the day-to-day process of land registration.
-This might be either a wholly Government-owned company or privately owned, and was to be subject to regulation from the Office of the Chief Land Registrar, which would remain part of Government.
-This proposal generated considerable controversy in the media and was opposed by Land Registry staff.
+On 23 January 2014, the Government issued a public consultation on its proposal to create a company to carry out the day-to-day process of land registration.
+This was proposed as either a Government or privately owned company, that would be subject to regulation from the Office of the Chief Land Registrar, which would remain part of Government.
+This proposal generated controversy in the media and was opposed by Land Registry staff.
 There was also opposition to the plans from legal professionals and other users of Land Registry services.
-In July 2014, the Government announced that, having considered the results of the consultation, whilst it continued to consider that there were considerable benefits to a service delivery company, it felt that further consideration was necessary and therefore would not be proceeding with any changes.
+In July 2014, the Government announced that further consideration was necessary and they would not be proceeding with any changes.